Pennsylvania relaxes medical marijuana rules, allowing for curbside pickup and de facto home delivery for the first time

 Relaxing that provision essentially makes home delivery possible for all Pennsylvania patients.

-“These changes will save lives, and we can all be proud of that," said State Sen. Daylin Leach, D-Montgomery Co., who has been agitating for the health department to allow home delivery since early this month.
+“These changes will save lives, and we can all be proud of that," said State Sen. Daylin Leach, (D-Montgomery), who has been agitating for the health department to allow home delivery since early this month.

 In addition, caregivers will no longer require background checks to renew their state-issued cards and renewing patients no longer have to visit their recommending doctors in person to renew their certifications.
 Physicians will be allowed to recommend up to a 90-day supply.

-Note: Editor’s note: News about the coronavirus is changing quickly.
-The latest information can be found at inquirer.com/coronavirus.